jammazwan/xaa_SingleObjectToJsonFile/README.md

 ### Special Instructions:

-If there are any special instructions for this project from the metadata:
+If there are any special instructions for this project from the [metadata](https://github.com/jammazwan/jammazwan.maker/blob/master/src/main/resources/xyzprojects.json):

-_be careful not to ever do the wrong thing, it could be incorrect.
-Do the right thing instead_
+_run XaaTest and look for a city.json to be produced fresh in the root of this project_

 ### other notes